Carlosrincong/GCP-Cloud-Engineer/GKE/README.md

 ## Introspection
-Debug problems when an application is running. t’s the act of gathering information about the objects running in cluster. kubectl commands:
+Debug problems when an application is running. t’s the act of gathering information about the objects running in a cluster. kubectl commands:
     1.  get: [kubectl get pods] shows the Pod’s phase status:
-        +   Pending: Kubernetes has accepted a Pod, but it’s still being scheduled (not created).
+        +   Pending: Kubernetes has accepted a Pod, but it’s still being scheduled (not created yet).
         +   Running: When a pod was attached to a node, and all its containers are created.
         +   Succeeded: When all containers had either finished running or terminated succesfully.
         +   Failed: when a container terminated with a failure.